acenet-arc/cloud_from_a_to_z/_episodes/create-a-web-server.md

 ## Installing the Apache web server package

 Lets install the Apache web server (or HTTP server) package on our VM.
-However the `apt` command requires a specific package name to find a specific package name we can search through the packages with
+To do this we can use the `apt` command but this time with the sub command `install`.
+This command however  requires a specific package name.
+To find a specific package name we can search through the packages with the `search` sub command for `apt`.

 ~~~
 $ apt search apache